New Bongaigaon Junction railway station: Track doubling

 Doubling of the track between New Bongaigaon and Kamakhya via Rangia was approved in the Railway Budget for 2013–14.
 A double-line track is there between and New Bongaigaon.
+Now, the double-line track has been extended to Guwahati both via the Rangiya Junction and Goalpara Town routes and is operational.

 Amenities

-New Bongaigaon has two double-bedded retiring rooms, computerized railway reservation system, waiting room and vegetarian and non vegetarian food stalls.
+New Bongaigaon Junction has two double-bedded retiring rooms, computerized railway reservation system, AC and Non-AC waiting rooms and vegetarian and non vegetarian food stalls.
+It also has Elevator and Free-WiFi facilities.
+The railway station has extensive transport options including taxis, buses, auto rickshaws, e-rickshaws and 24/7 Rapido Services which eases commutabilty.
+Hence, this major junction is also widely used by the people of adjacent towns for their commutation.
+The station is currently undergoing upgradation and is expected to serve the passengers with better facilities in the near future, post upgradation.

 Workshop

 The Carriage and Wagon Workshop is located about 2 km west of New Bongaigaon railway station.
 It was set up in sixties and has maintenance, as well as manufacturing facilities.